linode/docs/docs/getting-started.md

 ## Installing Software Updates

-The first thing you should do when connecting to your Linode is to update the Linux distribution(s) software.
+The first thing you should do when connecting to your Linode is update the Linux distribution's software.
 This applies the latest security patches and bug fixes to help protect your Linode against unauthorized access.

-Installing software updates will need to be performed *regularly*.
+Installing software updates should be performed *regularly*.
 If you need help remembering, try creating a monthly alert with the calendar application on your desktop computer.

 ### Ubuntu / Debian